TalalAlrawajfeh/mathematics-roadmap/README.md

 A Comprehensive Roadmap to Mathematics _(in progress)_

 ## Audience
 This roadmap is primarily intended for students of Mathematics.
-This doesn't necessarily mean that students from other disciplines such as Physics and Computer Science won't benefit; however, looking at the roadmap could be overwhelming for them but this is because Mathematics has many areas and the roadmap was intended to be comprehensive to include them.
+This doesn't necessarily mean that students from other disciplines such as Physics and Computer Science won't benefit from it; however, looking at the roadmap could be overwhelming for them, but this is because Mathematics has many areas and the roadmap was intended to be comprehensive to include them.

 ## Philosophy